Mark McNamee

-Mark McNamee (born 11 October 1999) is an Irish professional football kicker.
-He previously played for the Green Bay Packers of the National Football League (NFL).
-In February 2025, he was announced as having joined the National Football League (NFL)'s International Player Pathway scheme.
-He was later selected by the Lions, in the 2025 CFL global draft.
+Mark McNamee (born 11 October 1999) is an Irish professional gridiron football kicker for the BC Lions of the Canadian Football League (CFL).
+He was previously a member of the Green Bay Packers as part of the National Football League (NFL)'s International Player Pathway program.

 Career

 From County Dublin, McNamee received a Higher Certificate in business from Technological University Dublin while playing as a goalkeeper in Gaelic football for Ballyboden St Enda's in Dublin.
 He worked in software sales while continuing to play Gaelic football.

-American football

 A longtime watcher of NFL games on Sky Sports, McNamee became interested in playing American football in 2023 at the age of 24.
 No longer eligible for college football, he worked with Irish rugby player and former gridiron football kicker Tadhg Leader, employed by NFL UK to find international kicking prospects.
 In February 2025, he was announced as joining the NFL's International Player Pathway (IPP) scheme.
 That month, he participated in the NFL Combine where he was successful in 13 out of 14 of his field goal attempts.